-Physiological gender differences in terms of performance
+Physiological gender differences in performance

-The introduction of women in sports took place several decades after the men.
-There has been research on male swimmers since 1905, while the first study on female swimmers is of a considerably later date.
-In early research on sports and women, we find questions such as: “is participating in sports dangerous for women?” and “may their ability to have children later in life be at risk when women train and compete too hard?”
+The introduction of women to sports took place several decades after the men.
+There has been research on male swimmers since 1905 while the first study on female swimmers came at a considerably later date.
+In early research on women in sports, we find questions such as, “Is participating in sports dangerous for women?” and “When women train and compete too hard will it affect their ability to have children later in life?”

-The fact that there are, and always will be, differences between men and women is an established and inescapable truth.
+It is an established and inescapable truth that there are, and always will be, differences between men and women.
 The only question is how large or small these differences need to be.

-Muscle strength
+Muscle Strength

 “Their strength has disappeared.
 They have become as women.”
-This Bible quote from Jeremiah shows that women have been considered weaker than men for a long time.
+This bible quote from the book of Jeremiah shows that women have been considered weaker than men for a long time.
 But are women in fact weaker than men?
-Liu Chun Hong, who weighs 151 pounds, picks up a bar weighing 128 kilos from the ground and up over her head.
-Even though the male world record is 166 kg, there are not all that many men capable of lifting as much as Liu does.
-For example, Anton Hilmersson, who’s won the Swedish championships in the same weight class, lifts 107 kilos.
-Martin Rothvall won the Swedish championships in the 85 kilo class by snatching 121 kilos.
+Liu Chunhong, a woman who weighs 151 pounds, picks up a bar weighing 282 pounds from the ground and hoists it up over her head.
+Even though the male world record is 366 pounds, there are not all that many men capable of lifting as much as Liu does.
+For example, Anton Hilmersson, who’s won the Swedish championships in the same weight class, lifts 236 pounds.
+Martin Rothvall won the Swedish championships in the 187 pound class by snatching 267 pounds.

 Our muscle strength is developed during adolescence.
-Girls on average have 90 percent of the muscle strength of boys at the age of twelve and 75 percent at the age of sixteen.
-Women have a lower number of muscle cells – a relationship reflected fairly well in the difference in strength between the two sexes.
+Girls on average have 90 percent of the muscle strength of boys at the age of 12 and 75 percent at the age of 16.
+Women have a lower number of muscle cells—a relationship reflected fairly well in the difference in strength between the two sexes.

 On average, women are 40–60 percent weaker in their arms compared to men, whereas the difference in leg strength is only 25–30 percent.
-This difference is the result of more hormone receptors in the upper body, which means that testosterone makes it easier for men to build muscle in this part of the body.
+This difference is the result of more hormone receptors in the upper body in men; more testosterone makes it easier for men to build muscle in that part of the body.
 In terms of legs, however, there is no difference in strength per square inch of muscle between men and women.
 Furthermore, unfit women have a higher proportion of slow muscle fibers compared to unfit men.
 Women also burn a higher proportion of fat when training, which gives them stamina.

-Men have larger lungs and hearts compared to women, even when taking into account the fact that men tend to be larger than women.
-On average, a woman’s lungs hold 1.1 gallons of air, while a man may hold as much as 1.6 gallons.
-Lung volume is not a decisive factor in terms of performance; in most endurance sports, the heart’s capacity to pump out blood is more important.
-Here, however, swimming serves as an exception to this rule, as a larger cavity inside the ribs is very beneficial for the buoyancy of a swimmer.
+Men have larger lungs and hearts compared to women, even when taking into account that men tend to be larger than women.
+On average, a woman’s lungs hold 1.1 gallons of air, while a man’s may hold as much as 1.6 gallons.
+Lung volume is not a decisive factor in terms of performance; in most endurance sports, the heart’s capacity to pump blood is more important.
+However, swimming is an exception to this rule, as a larger cavity inside the ribs is very beneficial to the buoyancy of a swimmer.
 The heart’s capacity to pump is lower for women compared to men, which is the result of both smaller heart muscles and a smaller frame.
 Women’s hearts are thus smaller, both in absolute terms and in relation to body size.